Willy Vandersteen: 1913–1939

-Willebrord Jan Frans Maria Vandersteen was born in Antwerp on 15 February 1913.
-His family lived in the Seefhoek, a poor quarter of the city, where his father Francis Vandersteen worked as a decorator and wood sculptor.
-His studio lay next to a printer that produced De Kindervriend, one of the first weekly youth magazines in Flanders.
+Willebrord Jan Frans Maria Vandersteen was born in Antwerp on 15 February 1913 to Franciscus 'Sus' Vandersteen and Anna Genard.
+His family lived in the Seefhoek, a poor quarter of the city, where his father worked as a decorator and wood sculptor.
+His studio was next to a printer that produced De Kindervriend, one of the first weekly youth magazines in Flanders.
 Willy Vandersteen, only four years old, read the new magazine there every week, including Blutske, an early comic strip.
-His mother Anna Gerard was more interested in ballet and singing.
-One of her favourites, Wiske Ghijs, may well have been the inspiration for the name "Wiske" he gave to one of the main characters in his main series "Spike and Suzy".
+His mother was interested in ballet and singing.
+One of her favourites, Wieske Ghijs, may well have been the inspiration for the name "Wiske" he gave to one of the main characters in his main series "Suske & Wiske".

 Vandersteen was creatively active from his youth.
-He drew pictures with crayons on sidewalks, and invented stories for his friends about knights and legends.
-He even convinced his young friends to buy him crayons so he could depict the local cycling championship.
-At school as well, he was more interested in telling stories and learning about art than anything else.
+He drew pictures with chalk on sidewalks, and invented stories for his friends about knights and legends.
+He even convinced his young friends to buy him chalk so he could depict the local cycling championship.
+At school he was more interested in telling stories and learning about art than anything else.
 His best memory of these schooldays is of a teacher who introduced him to the works of Pieter Brueghel.
 Outside school, he spent most of his time with comic magazines and adventure books by Jules Verne or books about Nick Carter and Buffalo Bill.
 At 13, he enrolled at the Academie voor Schone Kunsten in Antwerp to study sculpture, and two years later he started working as sculptor and decorator, just like his father.